Password Security in Managed File Transfer

 The full article from Sophos can be found here.

-Having strong passwords and authentication methods for file transfer accounts is very important.
+Password Security in Managed File Transfer accounts is very important.
 There are several approaches for user authentication that are supported by most Managed File Transfer (MFT) solutions.

 - Application Controlled